Nutrient Density 101

 What is nutrient density?

-Nutrient density is simply the number of nutrients per calorie.
+Nutrient density is simply the number of nutrients per calorie in a food.

 Why is nutrient density important?